-Downtown Tampa 211 N. Tampa St. Tampa, Florida 33602

-ITEMS OF BUSINESS:

-- To elect three Class III directors to hold office for a three-year term ending at the 2021 annual meeting of shareholders; and - 2.
-To ratify the appointment of Malone Bailey LP as the Company's independent auditor to audit the Company's 2018 financial statements. - 3.
-To approve an amendment (in the event it is deemed by the Company's Board of Directors to be advisable) to the Company's Certificate of Incorporation, as amended, to effect a reverse stock split of the Company's issued and outstanding common stock at a ratio within the range of one-for-two (1:2) to one-for-ten (1:10), as determined by the Board of Directors - 4.
-To approve the issuance and sale by us to ESOUSA Holdings, LLC of more than 19.99% of our outstanding common stock for purposes of complying with Nasdaq Listing Rule 5635(d);; - 5.
-To approve an amendment to the Company's Certificate of Incorporation to increase the number of authorized shares of common stock from 10,000,000 shares to 30,000,000 shares; and - 6.
+TO THE SHAREHOLDERS S OF LM FUNDING AMERICA, INC.: TIME: 3 p.m., local time, on Monday, May 11, 2020.
+Shareholders will be admitted beginning at 2:30 p.m.
+PLACE: LM Funding America, Inc. 1200 West Platt Street, Suite 100 Tampa, Florida 33606 ITEMS OF BUSINESS: To elect two Class I directors to hold office for a three-year term ending at the third annual meeting of shareholders following their election; 2.
+To ratify the appointment of Malone Bailey LP as the company's independent auditor to audit the company's 2020 financial statements; and 3.
+To approve an amendment (in the event it is deemed by the company's Board of Directors to be advisable) to the company's Certificate of Incorporation, as amended, to effect a reverse stock split of the company's issued and outstanding common stock at a ratio within the range of one-for-two (1:2) to one-for-ten (1:10), as determined by the Board of Directors 4.
 To transact such other business that may properly come before the meeting or any adjournments or postponements thereof.
+RECORD DATE Shareholders of record on March 16, 2020 are entitled to notice of the annual meeting and are entitled to vote at the annual meeting in person or by proxy.
+ANNUAL REPORT Our 2019 Annual Report to Shareholders, as amended, which is not a part of this proxy statement is enclosed.
+PROXY VOTING It is important that your shares be represented at the annual meeting and voted in accordance with your instructions.
+Please indicate your instructions by promptly signing and dating the enclosed proxy card and mailing it in the enclosed postage paid, pre-addressed envelope or by following the instructions on the proxy card for telephone or internet voting.